Spital Clinic Icon Logo - Private GP in City of London.

 The vast majority of polyps are benign (non-cancerous).
 However, in rare cases, endometrial polyps can contain cancerous cells or develop into cancer over time.
 The risk of malignancy is higher in postmenopausal women and those with certain risk factors, such as obesity or a history of tamoxifen use.
 When polyps are removed, they are typically sent for laboratory analysis to confirm that they are benign and to rule out the presence of cancerous cells.

 While the removal of polyps is generally effective, there is a possibility that polyps can recur, especially if the underlying hormonal imbalances or risk factors are not addressed.
-Studies suggest that the recurrence rate for endometrial polyps after hysteroscopic removal is approximately 15-30%, depending on the patient's age, menopausal status, and other factors.
+Studies suggest that the recurrence rate for endometrial polyps after hysteroscopic removal is approximately 0-15% (another report indicates a broader range of recurrence rates from 2.5% to 43.6%), depending on the patient's age, menopausal status, and other factors.
 Regular follow-up with a healthcare provider and addressing any modifiable risk factors, such as obesity or hormone replacement therapy, can help reduce the risk of polyp recurrence.

 In some cases, polyps can contribute to fertility issues, particularly if they are large or located in a position that obstructs the cervix or uterine cavity.
 Polyps may interfere with the implantation of a fertilised egg or disrupt the normal development of the endometrial lining, which is essential for supporting a pregnancy.
 Removing polyps, especially prior to fertility treatments such as in vitro fertilisation (IVF), can improve the chances of successful conception and pregnancy.
 Women with a history of polyps who are trying to conceive should consult with a fertility specialist to discuss their individual needs and treatment options.